operator-framework/java-operator-plugins/docs/tutorial.md

 }
 ```

+As you can see, we added the `size` attribute along with corresponding getter
+and setter.

 #### `MemcachedStatus`

-Similar to the Spec file `MemcachedStatus` file got scaffolded as part of the `create api` command.
-The user has to modify a Status file.
-For the Memcached example, we too list of nodes as shown below.
+Similar to the Spec file above, the `MemcachedStatus` file was scaffolded as
+part of the `create api` command.
+The user will need to modify a Status file
+in order to add any desired attributes.
+For this `Memcached` example, we will
+add a list of nodes as shown below.

-The nodes field is a list of string values and it contains the name of the Memcached pods.
+The nodes field is a list of string values and it contains the name of
+the Memcached pods.
+The `MemcachedStatus` defines the observed state
+of `Memcached`.

 ```
 import java.util.ArrayList;
 import java.util.List;

-// MemcachedStatus defines the observed state of Memcached public class MemcachedStatus {
+public class MemcachedStatus {

     // Add Status information here